Contents

 Shortcomings:

-• Error logging is limited and cannot always help with determining the cause of the error
+- Error logging is limited and cannot always help to determine the cause of the error

 Pricing: